mavens-group/mavens-group.github.io/webpage/content/_index.md

         **MAVENs** (*Materials Advancing a Viable ENergy Future*), led by [Dr. Rudra Banerjee](https://mavens-group.github.io/author/rudra-banerjee/), is based in the [Department of Physics and Nanotechnology](https://www.srmist.edu.in/department/department-of-physics-and-nanotechnology/) at the [SRM Institute of Science and Technology](https://srmist.edu.in).

-        We address a fundamental question in materials science:
+        We address a central question in computational materials science:

-        ```How can we architect the atomic blueprints for the next generation of energy and quantum technologies?```
+        ```How do we computationally design materials that solve energy and quantum challenges?```

-        Our approach combines **[Density Functional Theory (DFT)](blog/2024-07-dft)**, **Monte Carlo simulations**, and **Machine Learning (ML)** to predict material properties from electronic structure—bridging atomic-scale behavior with macroscopic functionality.
-By linking fundamental theory with experimentally relevant outcomes, we **predict material behavior before synthesis**, reducing trial-and-error and accelerating discovery.
+        Our approach combines **[Density Functional Theory (DFT)](blog/2024-07-dft)**, **Monte Carlo simulations**, and **Machine Learning (ML)** to predict material properties from electronic structure—bridging atomic-scale behaviour with macroscopic functionality.
+By linking fundamental theory with experimentally relevant outcomes, we **predict material behaviour before synthesis**, reducing trial-and-error and accelerating discovery.

         {{% cta cta_link="./research/" cta_text="Explore Our Research" %}}